classgraph/classgraph/classgraph-vfs/README.md

 }
 ```

-Nothing is extracted to disk unless the nested jarfile is stored deflated and is larger than
+Nothing is extracted to disk unless the nested jarfile is stored deflated and is larger than the
-`maxBufferedJarRAMSize`.
-Call `disableNestedJars()` if `!/` in a path should only ever mean a
+maximum buffered jar RAM size.
+Construct the `Vfs` with nested jars disabled if `!/` in a path
-package root.
+should only ever mean a package root.

 A `jar:` or `jar:file:` prefix is accepted, but is not needed and changes nothing:
 `/path/outer.jar!/lib/inner.jar`, `file:/path/outer.jar!/lib/inner.jar` and